Implicit stereotype: Implicit-association test

 The implicit-association test (IAT) alleges to predict prejudice an individual has toward different social groups.
 The test claims to do this by capturing the differences in the time it takes respondent to choose between two unassociated but related topics.
 Respondents are instructed to click one of two computer keys to categorize stimuli into associated categories.
 When the categories appear consistent to the respondent, the time taken to categorize the stimuli will be less than when the categories seem inconsistent.
 An implicit association is said to exist when respondents take longer to respond to a category-inconsistent pairing than a category-consistent pairing.
 The implicit-association test is used in psychology for a wide array of topics.
 These fields include gender, race, science, career, weight, sexuality, and disability.
 While acclaimed and highly influential, the implicit-association test falls short of a strong scientific consensus.
 Critics of the implicit-association test cite studies that counterintuitively link biased test scores with less discriminatory behavior.
 Studies have also asserted that the implicit-association test fails to measure unconscious thought.

+Recently new research has found how implicit stereotypes shape behavior even when individuals are explicitly trying to use egalitarian beliefs.
+Devine et al. (2002) found that automatically activated stereotypes can influence social judgments through unconscious processes.
+This can include bias such as biased interpretation of behavior.
+The experiments found that if the participants were exposured to stereotype-related cues it increased the likelihood that participants would evaluate a person in ways that are consistent with the stereotype, even when the participant rejected those beliefs at a conscious level.
+These findings support dual-process models of social cognition, which propose that implicit and explicit attitudes operate independently and may produce conflicting behavioral tendencies.